Skip to main content

 A student-athlete who is eligible for institutional financial aid during the summer is not required to be enrolled in a minimum full-time program of studies.
 However, the student-athlete may not receive financial aid that exceeds the cost of a full grant-in-aid for attendance in that summer term.

-A student-athlete shall not receive athletically-related financial aid to attend USC’s summer term unless the student-athlete received such athletically-related aid from the institution during the previous academic year.
+A student-athlete shall not receive athletically-related financial aid to attend USC’s summer term unless the student-athlete received such athletically-related aid from the institution during any previous academic year at that institution or the student-athlete has been awarded athletically related financial aid for the following academic year.
 Further, athletics aid for summer school may be awarded only in proportion to the amount of athletically-related financial aid received by the student-athlete during the previous academic year except that this proportionality restriction shall not apply to a student-athlete who has exhausted his or her eligibility and is enrolled in a summer program of studies that will permit the student-athlete to complete his or her degree requirements.

 Playing and Practice Season Rules

-Countable athletically-related activities include any required activity with an athletics purpose involving student-athletes and at the direction of, or supervised by, one or more of an institution’s coaching staff (including strength and conditioning coaches).
-Such activities must be counted within the weekly and daily limitations.
-Administrative activities (e.g., academic meetings, compliance meetings) shall not be considered as countable athletically-related activities.
+Countable athletically related activities include any required activity with an athletics purpose involving student-athletes and at the direction of, or supervised by, one or more of an institution’s coaching staff (including strength and conditioning coaches) and must be counted within the weekly and daily limitations.
+Administrative activities (e.g., academic meetings, compliance meetings) shall not be considered as countable athletically related activities.

 Daily and Weekly Hour Limitations – Playing Season